thm-projects/couchdb4j/README.md

 Testing
 ---------
-If you are running tests against a CouchDB instance that isn't on localhost:5984, you need to alter the src/test/couchdb-test.properties file to contain the host and port of your test server.
+If you are running tests against a CouchDB instance that isn't on `localhost:5984`, you need to copy the contents of the `src/test/couchdb-test.properties.default` file and save it without the `.default` suffix.
+This file is kept out of the repository, so you can safely make changes to it without affecting other developers.